mariuslundgard/php-min/README.md

 # php-min

-A minimal middleware framework for PHP 5.3+.
+A minimal RESTful middleware framework for PHP 5.3+.

 ```
 # Install using Composer